danielpinelli/primers-design/README.md

 # Visualization with R of the ecoPCR test with ROBITools, ROBITaxonomy and ROBIBarcodes packages.
 It is possible to obtain a representation of the ecoPCR results in order to visualize the target or non-target species that are amplified.
 It is also possible to observe if the nucleotide sites are well conserved in the primers within the target species (between all the amplified sequences of the target species).

-## Step 7: Use R on linux and install the packages.
+## Step 7: Use R on linux and install the packages

 ```
 install.packages ('/root/.../ROBITaxonomy-master.tar.gz', repos = NULL, type = "source")